enspirit/bmg/README.md

    may actually expose non relational features (such as support for null, left_join operator, etc.).
 Sharp tools hurt, use them with care.

+5. Unlike Alf::Relation instances of Bmg::Relation capture query-trees, not
+   values.
+Currently two instances `r1` and `r2` are not equal even if they define the same mathematical relation.
+As a consequence joining on relation-valued attributes does not work as expected in Bmg until further notice.

-5. Bmg does not implement all operators documented on try-alf.org, even if we plan to eventually support most of them.
+6. Bmg does not implement all operators documented on try-alf.org, even if we plan to eventually support most of them.

-6. Bmg has a few additional operators that prove very useful on real production use cases: prefix, suffix, autowrap, autosummarize, left_join, rxmatch, etc.
+7. Bmg has a few additional operators that prove very useful on real production use cases: prefix, suffix, autowrap, autosummarize, left_join, rxmatch, etc.

-7. Bmg optimizes queries and compiles them to SQL on the fly, while Alf was building an AST internally first.
+8. Bmg optimizes queries and compiles them to SQL on the fly, while Alf was building an AST internally first.
 Strictly speaking this makes Bmg less powerful than Alf since optimizations cannot be turned off for now.